mainkoon81/Linear-Model-project-SAS/README.md

 __Lab-03.__ predicting life expectancy of people
   - language: R
-  - Multiple Linear Model
+  - Multiple Linear Model with interactions

 __Lab-04.__ Finding the source of the variation in a textile factory
   - language: R
-  - Multiple Linear Model
+  - Multiple Linear Model with Mixed Effect

 __Lab-05.__ Predicting diamond prices
   - language: Alteryx